-The output state can be described as a mixture of the original state and the maximally mixed state with some probability, $p_L$.
+The local depolarising noise channel may be interpreted as applying a random Pauli error to the original state with some probability, $p_L$.
 For the noiseless case, the channel reduces to the identity channel.
-At $p=\frac{3}{4}$, the channel becomes fully depolarising.
-The application of a fully depolarising channel results in the complete loss of information about the original state.
+At $p_L=\frac{3}{4}$, the channel becomes fully depolarising.
+The application of a fully depolarising channel maps every input state to the maximally mixed state.